dekuNukem/duckyPad/getting_started.md

 [Photoshop](https://helpx.adobe.com/uk/photoshop/using/default-keyboard-shortcuts.html), [Final Cut Pro](https://support.apple.com/en-gb/guide/final-cut-pro/ver90ba5929/mac), and [Premiere Pro](https://helpx.adobe.com/uk/premiere-pro/using/keyboard-shortcuts.html).

 ### Launching Apps on Windows - Using Task Bar

+Another popular usage is launching apps.
+There are two ways of doing this.
+Here is the frist:

 Find the app, `Right click -> More -> Pin to taskbar`: